,

 Mel

-24 responses to “Feverish: Friday Fiction with Ronovan Writes #7”
+24 thoughts on “Feverish: Friday Fiction with Ronovan Writes #7

 1. A great piece, using the prompts!
 Look forward to the next part… though with the prompt we have been given (Thanks Ron!) what will you do??!!